+This the standard sequence of tests defined in ECSS-E-ST-10-03.
+Examples of rationale for changes to this sequence are:

+Additional qualification test types (e.g. thermal) or inspection steps (e.g. before burst pressure testing);

+Identified risk that for the particular design the defined sequence can be either unconservative or unnecessarily conservative.

+Omission of test types based on successful heritage or testing of engineering model.

 ECSS-E-ST-32-02_0260444

-The leak test after proof pressure test specified in 4.3.3.2c, and the final burst test specified in4.3.3.2c may be deleted with customer approval.
+The leak test and NDT after proof pressure test specified in 4.3.3.2c, and the final burst test specified in4.3.3.2c may be deleted with customer approval.

 ECSS-E-ST-32-02_0260445